DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 3. Surrounding Area Photos: To enhance the connection with the local area, the website features a gallery of photos depicting the surrounding environment.
 This includes scenic views and notable landmarks near the restaurant.

 4. Menu Item Images: Each menu item on the restaurant’s website is enhanced with high-quality images.
 These images are displayed alongside the item descriptions to give customers a visual preview of the dishes.
 This feature improves the user experience by making the menu more engaging and helping customers make more informed choices.

+5. Guest Reservation Model: This model is planned to handle reservations for guests without user accounts.

 ## Database Schema